Back

 Market Potential for Artificial Intelligence

 Despite its futuristic ring, artificial intelligence has been a part of everyday life since at least the 1990s.
 Early artificial intelligence applications were in relatively rudimentary technologies like chatbots, dictation programs, and even the Furby.
-A 2018 Harvard Corporate Review study concluded that AI improved corporate operations more than revolutionary innovations.
+A 2018 Harvard Business Review study concluded that AI improved corporate operations more than revolutionary innovations.

 Process Applications